rmeissner/EIPs/EIPS/eip-xxx.md

 ### wallet_contractSign, wallet_contractSignTypedData

-TODO: Should this be combined with the normal `wallet_sign` and `wallet_signTypedData` and return a oobjects that includes a signature type
+TODO: Should this be combined with the normal `wallet_sign` and `wallet_signTypedData` and return an object that includes a signature type
 TODO: Specify behaviour if not supported by the wallet
 TODO: Specify return data exactly (signature is not of a specific length)